conzy/terraform-demo/cloudflare/README.md

 # Cloudflare / Route53

 My DNS happens to be with Cloudflare.
-But this is another nice opportunity to demo the power of terraform.
+But this is another nice opportunity to demo the power of terraform, as we can use multiple terraform providers and create records in Cloudflare that reference Route53 zones.

 We are going to setup Zone Delegation. i.e I can create a subdomain for each of